Luisdelvitis/MyFirstRepository/README.md

 # MyFirstRepository

-this is my first Repository here in git hub
+If at first you don’t succeed, try, try again.

- If at first you don’t succeed, try, try again. now
+Starting a company is like throwing yourself off the cliff and assembling an airplane on the way down.